-The name “bruschetta” means “lightly toasted”; made with poor ingredients from the vegetable garden and with stale bread from the previous day, the bruschetta was born as a dish for the lower strata or the population.
+The name “Bruschetta” (pronounced BrusKetta) means “lightly toasted”; made with poor ingredients from the vegetable garden and with stale bread from the previous day, the bruschetta was born as a dish for the lower strata of the population.

 Although you can now find bruschetta everywhere in Italy and abroad, there are a few regions that claim the bruschetta as their own tradition: Tuscany, Lazio, Umbria, Marche, Abruzzo, Campania, Calabria and Apulia.

-The traditional Italian bruschetta is prepared with homemade bread, made with durum wheat.
-This kind of white bread has a thick and dark crust and a very airy texture: it becomes nicely crispy when toasted and it’s very aromatic, with a unique taste.
+The traditional Italian Bruschetta is prepared with homemade durum wheat bread.
+This kind of bread has a thick and dark crust and a very airy texture: it becomes nicely crispy when toasted and it’s very aromatic, with a unique taste.

-Using of other types of bread is obviously not forbidden, but pay attention: some breads are not very suitable for bruschetta.
+Using of other types of bread is obviously not forbidden, just watch out because some breads are not very suitable for bruschetta.
 Flat breads, milk rolls, focaccia or other very oily preparations will not give you optimal results.

 It goes without saying that there are many regional variations.
-In Tuscany, for instance, the bruschetta is called crostino (a big crouton) and is typically served with chicken liver.
+In Tuscany, for instance, the bruschetta is called crostone (a big crouton), is typically served with chicken liver.